Everything PR News

 The Celebrity Founder Multiplier

 Kim Kardashian is one of the most-indexed celebrity entities on the internet.
 Her Wikipedia entry is comprehensive.
 Her named citations in press coverage are in the hundreds of thousands.
 AI engines have strong entity clarity on who she is — which amplifies SKIMS citation because the entity "Kim Kardashian" and the entity "SKIMS" are linked in thousands of indexed documents.
-The in-house communications structure that enabled this is analyzed in The In-House Operator Model: What Tracy Romulus Built.
+The communications discipline behind that entity clarity — the five-move playbook that took her from reality television to business institution — is broken down in Kim Kardashian's PR Playbook.
+The in-house communications structure that enabled it is analyzed in The In-House Operator Model: What Tracy Romulus Built.

 The GEO Lessons From SKIMS